numfocus/gsod/2019/Blosc_ideas_list.md

 ## The state of Blosc documentation

 The traditional documentation for the Blosc library is made via docstrings in the [blosc.h header](https://github.com/Blosc/c-blosc/blob/master/blosc/blosc.h).
 The documentation has been refined through the years with the feedback of users, and these were able to contribite directly to its improvement via pull requests.
-However, while this approach is quite typical for developers using the low level C library, for Blosc2 and Caterva, we would like to improve the not only the quality of the docstrings, but also the accessibility and the visual aspects of it.
-In this sense, [C-Blosc2](https://blosc-doc.readthedocs.io/en/latest/) has started this path, but we would like to continue pushing it in this direction further.
+However, while documenting via headers is quite typical for developers using low level C libraries, for Blosc2 and Caterva we would like to improve not just the quality of the docstrings, but also the accessibility and the visual aspects of it.
+In this sense, and even though [C-Blosc2](https://blosc-doc.readthedocs.io/en/latest/) and [Caterva](https://caterva.readthedocs.io/en/latest/api.html) have started this latter path, but we would like to continue pushing further it in this direction.

 ## How Blosc documentation is built
- For C-Blosc2, we are using a mix of [Sphinx](http://www.sphinx-doc.org), [doxygen](http://www.doxygen.nl) and [breathe](https://breathe.readthedocs.io).
+ For C-Blosc2 and Caterva, we are using a mix of [Sphinx](http://www.sphinx-doc.org), [doxygen](http://www.doxygen.nl) and [breathe](https://breathe.readthedocs.io).
 We then use the [ReadTheDocs](https://readthedocs.org) service so as to render the docs automatically and expose the HTML/PDF output to the public.
-For Caterva, we plan to follow a similar approach.

 ### Current documentation: